-The size of your pool can play a major role in the total cost, and it’s one of the first things you’ll need to think about when tallying up your salt water pool cost.
-Not to mention, you’ll have to buy your salt chlorine generator based on how many gallons of water that the pool holds.
-The bigger the pool, the more expensive the generator.
+The size of your pool can play a significant role in the total cost, and it’s one of the first things you’ll need to consider when tallying up your saltwater pool cost.
+Not to mention, you’ll need a larger salt chlorine generator based on how many gallons of water the pool holds.
+The larger your salt chlorine generator is, the more expensive it will be.

-Once again, we’ve compiled a list of rough numbers that can give you a ballpark estimate of how much cost varies by size.
-Keep in mind that these numbers are for building an inground saltwater pool from scratch, not converting a traditional chlorine pool to saltwater.
+Once again, I compiled a list of rough numbers to give you a ballpark estimate of how much cost varies by size.
+Remember that these numbers are for building an inground saltwater pool from scratch, not converting a traditional chlorine pool to saltwater.

 |Pool Size||Average Price Range|

 |20′ x 40′||$65,000 – $105,000|

 Most standard pools you’ll find in a backyard are 12′ by 14′, 14′ by 28′, or 16′ by 32′.

 Calculating Cost by the Type of Construction Material